Decrypt/SealOutput from Cofhejs

 - Fetch the user's

-from the chain by callingconst CtHash = await example.getNumber()
+euint64from the chain by callingconst CtHash = await example.getNumber()which returns aneuint64as a js bigint.

 Note: All euints, along with ebool and eaddress, are wrappers around uint256.
 The data returned from

-is in the type bigint, and can be treated as aCtHash
+example.getNumber()is in the type bigint, and can be treated as aCtHashdirectly

 📌 Step 2: Integration with Cofhejs